Please click on the relevant section below to expand the guidance.

 - CAS request for students in the UK

-- For current students who require a Tier 4 visa extension to cover the duration of their course, or apply for the Doctorate Extension Scheme (DES) - CAS should be requested as part of the appointment booking request form.
+- For current students who require a Student visa extension to cover the duration of their course, or apply for the Doctorate Extension Scheme (DES) - CAS should be requested as part of the appointment booking request form.